jsoysouvanh/Portfolio/content/post/TurboEngine.fr.md

 		[[ReflectedAttr]]
 		RigidBody*	m_rigidBody;

-		[[ReflectedAttr, HiddenInEditor]]
+		//This attribute will not be shown in editor thanks to the attribute HiddenInEditor [[ReflectedAttr, HiddenInEditor]]
-		TEfloat	m_hiddenAttribute;	//This attribute will not be shown in editor
+		TEfloat	m_hiddenAttribute;

 		#pragma endregion